mattycraig/mjc-framework-webpack/README.md

 npm install
 ```

 Next, let's start our local web server.
-Our watch task will compile all necessary files when changed (Jade, SCSS, JS, etc):
+Our watch task will compile all necessary files when changed (PUG, SCSS, JS, etc):

 ```
 gulp dev